 More specifically, blogger outreach is often used in SEO as there is value in having an authority site link to you.
 The SEO value of blogger outreach, and more broadly, guest posting is cited as one of the most effective ways of boosting SEO through organic traffic.

 Like anything in life there are low quality and high quality approaches.
 The highest SEO value comes from sites that do not accept money for posts, that have real visitors, and are somehow related either geographically or thematically to your site.
 There are also other factors, we will write up a guide soon on on what makes a great placement for a guest post.

 This guide will walk you through the exact steps needed run your own successful blogger outreach program.
 But before we get to that, you should understand what blogger outreach exactly is.

-Here at OutReach Frog we’re happy to provide you with steps on how to do this yourself.
+Here at OutReach Frog we’re happy to provide you with steps on how to contact sites and place your own guest posts.
 We know from experience just how time intensive this type of work is, and it really benefits from a specialist with relationships and robust processes in place.